Dangerous Woman: Music and lyrics

-The tenth track "Sometimes" was described by Lewis Corner of Digital Spy as an R&B song; Annie Zaleski of The A.V.
-Club noted the song features folky acoustic guitar flourishes, distracting electronic production and vocal effects.
-While "I Don't Care" was described by Rolling Stone editor Christopher Weingarten as a Chicago soul-influenced song, it opens with strings that drop off in the first verse, where Grande sings among clips and R&B beats: "I used to let some people tell me how to live and what to be/But if I can't be me, the fuck's the point?"
-NMEs Larry Bartlet noted the song is "genuinely satisfying to hear her put that sentiment on record so resoundingly".
-In "Bad Decisions", Grande sings, "I've been doing stupid things, wilder than I've ever been," with Mikael Wood of Los Angeles Times noting that "a tune whose message initially appears clear: I sinned, I'm sorry, let's move on.
+The tenth track, "Sometimes", is an R&B song; Annie Zaleski of The A.V.
+Club noted that it features folky acoustic guitar flourishes, distracting electronic production and vocal effects.
+While "I Don't Care" was described by Rolling Stone editor Christopher Weingarten as a Chicago soul-influenced song, it opens with strings that drop off in the first verse, where Grande sings among clips and R&B beats.
+NMEs Larry Bartlet noted that it is "genuinely satisfying to hear her put that sentiment on record so resoundingly".
+In "Bad Decisions", Grande sings, "I've been doing stupid things, wilder than I've ever been", with Mikael Wood of Los Angeles Times noting "a tune whose message initially appears clear: 'I sinned, I'm sorry, let's move on.'
 She blames the behavior on a boy, then admits she's enjoying it."
-Musically, "Bad Decisions" is a hip hop number.
-"Touch It" is an EDM-inspired song, Grande sings the chorus over a "scuzzy bassline", as noted by Lewis Corner of Digital Spy.
-Maeve McDermott of USA Today described the song as "dramatic and dark" and noted a sound comparable to works of R&B artist The Weeknd.
+Musically, "Bad Decisions" is a hip hop track.
+"Touch It" is an EDM-inspired song, with Grande singing the chorus over a "scuzzy bassline", as noted by Corner.
+Maeve McDermott of USA Today described the song as "dramatic and dark" and noted a sound comparable to works of R&B artist the Weeknd.
 "Knew Better / Forever Boy" consists of two integrated songs, which last for a duration of 4:59.
 The first part of the song is the R&B "Knew Better", which pairs Grande's distorted vocals with "pounding" synths.
 The second part is the deep house "Forever Boy".
-The last track of the album is the ballad "Thinking Bout You", the song features a pulsating "thudding kick beat."
-Being the last song on the album, it closes out on a high note and a sudden stop immediately after the chorus.
+The last track of the album is the ballad "Thinking Bout You", which features a pulsating "thudding kick beat".